draganjancikin/d-office/UPGRADE.md

 * Add Material modified date to Material Supplier on view and edit

 New features:
-* Add edit form for AccountingDocument Transaction (payment)
+* Add edit/delete form for AccountingDocument Transaction (payment)

 # Upgrade to 6.0.4